Search Marriage & Divorce Records, Warrants, State Records Free

 Our mission is to combat the misuse of criminal records so people with a criminal history are not unfairly denied opportunities such as housing, employment, licensing, and education while promoting transparency.

-Through our free resources, anyone can learn about what protections are in place and what actions can be taken when facing discrimination.
+Our free resources enable anyone to learn about what protections are in place and what actions can be taken when facing discrimination.
 Additionally, citizens can see publicly available information by learning how to find, navigate and search federal, state, and local government repositories such as law enforcement agencies, courts, vital records offices, and more.

 Public information that can be sought out through government databases includes but is not limited to: